heartcombo/mail_form/README.md

 * `:attachment` - When given, expects a file to be sent and attaches it to the e-mail.
 Don't forget to set your form to multitype.
+  It also accepts multiple files through a single attachment attribute, and will attach them individually to the e-mail.

 * `:captcha` - When true, validates the attributes must be blank.
   This is a simple way to avoid spam and the input should be hidden with CSS.